polakowo/vectorbt/docs/docs/index.md

 ## What is VectorBT?

-VectorBT is a Python package for quantitative analysis that takes a novel approach to backtesting: it operates entirely on pandas and NumPy objects, and is accelerated by [Numba](https://github.com/numba/numba) and [Rust](https://www.rust-lang.org/) to analyze any data at speed and scale.
-This allows for testing of many thousands of strategies in **seconds**.
+VectorBT is a Python package for quantitative analysis that takes a novel approach to backtesting: it operates entirely on pandas and NumPy objects, accelerated by [Numba](https://github.com/numba/numba) and [Rust](https://www.rust-lang.org/) to analyze any data at speed and scale.
+This makes it possible to test many thousands of strategies in **seconds**.

-In contrast to other backtesters, VectorBT represents complex data as (structured) NumPy arrays.
+Unlike other backtesters, VectorBT represents complex data as structured NumPy arrays.
-This enables superfast computation using vectorized operations with NumPy, non-vectorized but dynamically compiled operations with Numba, and optional precompiled Rust kernels with Python bindings via [PyO3](https://pyo3.rs/) for the most performance-critical paths.
+This enables ultra-fast computation through vectorized operations with NumPy, dynamically compiled operations with Numba, and optional precompiled Rust kernels with Python bindings via [PyO3](https://pyo3.rs/) for the most performance-critical paths.

-It also integrates [Plotly](https://github.com/plotly/plotly.py) and [Jupyter Widgets](https://github.com/jupyter-widgets/ipywidgets) to display complex charts and dashboards akin to Tableau right in the Jupyter notebook.
-Due to high performance, VectorBT can process large amounts of data even without GPU and parallelization and enables the user to interact with data-hungry widgets without significant delays.
+It also integrates [Plotly](https://github.com/plotly/plotly.py) and [Jupyter Widgets](https://github.com/jupyter-widgets/ipywidgets) to display rich charts and dashboards — akin to Tableau — right in the Jupyter notebook.
+Thanks to its high performance, VectorBT can process large amounts of data even without a GPU or parallelization, enabling users to interact with data-hungry widgets without noticeable delays.

 With VectorBT, you can

 <div class="grid cards" markdown>

-- :fontawesome-solid-wind:{ .lg .middle }
+- :material-weather-windy:{ .lg .middle } **Simple**

     ---

     Backtest strategies in a couple of lines of Python code

-- :fontawesome-solid-gauge-simple-high:{ .lg .middle }
+- :material-speedometer:{ .lg .middle } **Blazing fast**

     ---

     Enjoy the best of both worlds: the ecosystem of Python and the speed of C

-- :fontawesome-regular-eye:{ .lg .middle }
+- :material-eye-outline:{ .lg .middle } **Full control**

     ---

     Retain full control over execution and your data (as opposed to web-based services such as TradingView)

-- :fontawesome-solid-flask:{ .lg .middle }
+- :material-data-matrix-scan:{ .lg .middle } **Scalable**

     ---

     Optimize your trading strategy against many parameters, assets, and periods in one go

-- :fontawesome-solid-magnifying-glass-dollar:{ .lg .middle }
+- :material-select-search:{ .lg .middle } **Insightful**

     ---

     Uncover hidden patterns in financial markets

-- :fontawesome-solid-robot:{ .lg .middle }
+- :material-robot-outline:{ .lg .middle } **ML-ready**

     ---

     Analyze time series and engineer new features for ML models

-- :fontawesome-solid-meteor:{ .lg .middle }
+- :material-meteor:{ .lg .middle } **Supercharged**

     ---

     Supercharge pandas and your favorite tools to run much faster

-- :fontawesome-solid-chart-pie:{ .lg .middle }
+- :material-chart-bar:{ .lg .middle } **Interactive**

     ---

     Visualize strategy performance using interactive charts and dashboards (both in Jupyter and browser)

-- :fontawesome-regular-gem:{ .lg .middle }
+- :material-car-battery:{ .lg .middle } **Batteries included**

     ---

     Fetch and process data periodically, send Telegram notifications, and more

-- :gem:{ .lg .middle }
+- :gem:{ .lg .middle } **VectorBT PRO**

     ---